Chi-square simulation of the CIR process and the Heston model

 However any decimal with a finite number of significant figures can be written as the sum of fractions of powers of $10$.
-Further a central $\chi_\nu^2$ random variable can be constructed by adding central $\chi_{\nu_i}^2$ random variables for which $\nu_1+\cdots+\nu_k=\nu$.
-Suppose indeed, we generate a central $\chi_\nu^2$ sample by adding $\chi_{\nu_i}^2$ samples where the $\nu_i$ are fractions of powers of $10$ that generate each significant figure.
-From the upper panel in Figure~\ref{fig:cputimevsnu}, we observe that provided $\nu$ does not have too many significant figures, then on average, the generalized Marsaglia method will be more efficient than the acceptance-rejection method.
-This is in fact confirmed in the lower panel in Figure~\ref{fig:cputimevsnu}.
-There we show how the CPU time varies with the number of degrees of freedom, when $\nu$ is given to $3$ significant figures.
-Even with the number of degrees of freedom given to $4$ significant figures, we can see from the lower panel in Figure~\ref{fig:cputimevsnu} that the generalized Marsaglia method will still be more efficient on average.
-Parameter values such as the number of degrees of freedom $\nu$ are often determined by calibration.
-Since these are often quoted to only $2$ or $3$ significant figures, the generalized Marsaglia method would be the method of choice.
-We return to this issue in our conclusion section.
+Further a central $\chi_\nu^2$ random variable can be constructed by adding independent central $\chi_{\nu_i}^2$ random variables for which $\nu_1+\cdots+\nu_k=\nu$.
+Indeed for all the other values of $\nu$ shown in Figure~\ref{fig:cputime} we generated the central $\chi_\nu^2$ samples by the generalized Marsaglia approach by adding $\chi_{\nu_i}^2$ samples where the $\nu_i$ are fractions of powers of $10$ that generate each significant figure.
+We observe that with this decomposition technique the generalized Marsaglia approach is overall marginally slower than the Ahrens--Dieter and Marsaglia--Tsang methods.
+However this is partly an artifact of the requirement to add multiple $\chi_{\nu_i}^2$ samples to generate $\chi_{\nu}^2$.
+This could be alleviated by a finer decomposition or more directly by implementing the generalized Marsaglia approach for the given rational $\nu$ (as we will see in Section~\ref{sec:simulations}).
+For the direct inversion $\chi_\nu^2$ sampling we used the even finer decomposition into fractions of $q\in\mathbb S$.
+We observe that overall, its performance is superior to the other methods.